ECTS - Conservation and Restoration

 Course Learning Outcomes The students who succeeded in this course;

-• Learns the process of scrutinizing of architectural change and development in immobile cultural assets.
+• Examine the process of architectural change and development in immovable cultural assets, and understand the methods for preparing restitution projects.

 Weekly Subjects and Releated Preparation Studies